So, your toddler is practicing their MMA skills now (by the way, teaching your toddler self-defense is a great idea!)

 While these punches won’t hurt you (unless perfectly landed in certain places), they will hurt others they choose to attack.

 With that in mind, you need to stop it from happening.
 How do you deal with a toddler hitting?

-To understand how to deal with a toddler hitting, you first need to understand WHY they are hitting, so let’s take a look at that first.
+To understand how to deal with a toddler hitting, you first need to know WHY they are hitting, so let’s look at that first.